Sasoon/foursilverstrings/_paintings/conversation.md

 ---
 title: Conversation
-identifier: conversation
+identifier: Conversation
-description: "2015.
-Acrylic on acid-free linen paper. "
+description: 2015.
+Acrylic on acid-free linen paper.
+Accompanied by the music of Zap Mama.
 price1: 110
 price2: 150
 price3: 210